-2. The Committee shall consider all candidates receiving either a majority vote of the Area Committee or the recommendation of the Dean.
-Contrary to the system-wide Procedures document II.E, the Chair of the Area Committee may NOT endorse forward a candidate receiving a negative vote of the Area Committee, since the Chair is merely an equal member of the Committee.
+2. The Committee shall consider all candidates previously reviewed by the College Committee, unless the candidate notifies the VCAA/Provost Office in writing prior to the first meeting of the committee that the promotion application is withdrawn.
+In case of an application withdraw before committee consideration, a new application can be submitted during a subsequent year without prejudice.
+In cases of applications for early tenure, once a candidate is under active review by the committee, the review is considered final.

 3. Each candidate shall be considered by the Committee according to the procedures given in the system wide Procedures document, Section II.F.
-Further, during the deliberation about each candidate, the candidate’s Dean shall be present to answer questions and clarify information in the candidate’s document.

-4. For all candidates, the Dean must meet with the candidate within 10 business days of the vote of the Campus Committee to review its recommendation with the candidate.
+4. For all candidates, the Dean must meet with the candidate within 10 business days of the vote of the University Committee to review its recommendation with the candidate.

 Responsibilities of Participants